BAY OF ISLANDS – OCEAN ACTIVITIES AND MARINE ADVENTURES

 Activities around the Bay of Islands

 In addition to calm bays for swimming, hot pools and awe-inspiring views, the Bay of Plenty is full of things to do.
-The area is dotted with art galleries and boutique art and craft stores.
-In these inspiring havens you can hunt attractive souvenirs and keepsakes to your heart’s content.
-When you are done shopping, the abundant eateries with their local specialities will leave foodies spoilt for choice.
+The area bustles with art galleries and boutique art and craft stores.
+In these inspiring havens, you can hunt attractive souvenirs and keepsakes to your heart’s content.
+After your shopping, the abundant eateries with their local specialities will leave your inner gourmet spoilt for choice.

 Discover the Bay of Islands